Visitation, Possession & Access Attorneys in Fort Worth

 For parents who live close enough to make custody and visitation arrangements work, expanded standard possession can give a non-primary caregiver more time with his or her child.
 For example, a parent might take possession of a child once school lets out on Thursday, and then maintain possession until school resumes on Monday.
 An expanded arrangement has the added benefit of avoiding the "hand-off" between parents, which is ideal in situations where parents are prone to conflict.

-Choose the Law Office of Mark M. Childress, PLLC
+Choose the Law Offices of Mark M. Childress, PLLC

 Our visitation, possession, and access attorneys in Fort Worth work with parents throughout the region to find solutions to their custody and possession issues.
 Personal service is the hallmark of our firm, as we focus on finding solutions that are in the best interests of children and allow parents to make full use of their possession and access rights.